Faculty & Staff

 Personnel Preparation; Orientation and Mobility; Self-Defense; Collaboration; Low-Incidence Disabilities; Visual Impairment

-Laura Bozeman has a duel appointment in the School for Global Inclusion and Social Development (SGISD) and the College of Education and Human Development.
+Laura Bozeman has a dual appointment in the School for Global Inclusion and Social Development (SGISD) and the College of Education and Human Development.

 Bozeman entered the vision profession in 1974 as an Orientation & Mobility Specialist in Texas.
 Her research focuses on quality personnel preparation of highly qualified teachers within the low-incidence area of vision impairment.
 Bozeman promotes a regional model to sustain that preparation at the university level, both nationally and internationally.
 She has worked with all ages and has taught in the U.S. (mainland, Guam, American Samoa), and internationally in Taiwan, China, Australia, New Zealand, Saipan, and the Federated States of Micronesia.